ybnd/beets-link/README.md

-# beets-splits
+# beets-link

-Keep split albums in a separate directory, create symlinks in collaborating artist directories if the artist in question already has other albums.
+Keep albums by multiple artists (compilations, splits, ...) in a separate directories, create symlinks in collaborating artist directories if the artist in question already has other albums.